Best Drivers for Beginners and High Handicappers 2024: Gain yards and keep your ball on the fairway

 A confidence-inspiring draw driver designed for the avid club golfer.

 All in as far as draw drivers go the XL 2 did a job for me, it powered shots down the left side of the range at similar levels to the most draw-biased driver I’ve ever hit – the Ping G430 SFT.
-It also produced a ball speed and carry distance just above my test average.
+It also produced a carry distance that came in Tied-2nd at 272 yards and a shot area of 384 sq yards.
 So long as a left tendency is the shot shape your game requires the XL 2 does what it says on the tin.
 Just be aware, it felt like shots were driven forward a little lower and less flighted than I would typically expect.

 Read our full Cleveland Launcher XL2 Draw driver review.